FTS-InfoTech/XMLPerformance-Swift/README.md

 ---
 **Requirements**

-Xcode7 beta 5 or later, Swift 2.
+Xcode 8.1 or later, Swift 3.

+For Swift 2.3 version, see branch 'swift-2.3'.

 ---
 **Abstract from Apple**